darkmooink/Youtube-Comments-API/README.md

 The YOUTUBE COMMENTS API is an application that allows the users to do the following

 1. Pull comment associated to a Youtube video by providing the Youtube video id
-2. Analyse and categorize each comment in to several setiment categories such as SPAM, POSTIVE, NEGATIVE etc
+2. Analyse each comment and gives it a sentiment category of any number between -1 and 1. -1 been the most negative and 1 been most positive

+# Project Management

+The project was managed through and Agile method using Trello - https://trello.com/b/zp19Rh6r/team-x-project-youtube

+Swagger Endpoint is at - http://localhost:3000/youtubecomments/api/v1/api-docs/

+# Technology Stack Used

+1. Typescript backend
+2. PostgreSql database
+3. Sequelise for Object Relational Mapper

 # Project Setup Instructions

 1. clone repo from https://github.com/darkmooink/Youtube-Comments-API.git
 2. create a database using PostgreSQL
-3. update .env file with your database credentials
+3. update .env file with your database credentials - database name and login details.
-4. run npm install at the root of the project folder
+4. run npm install at the root of the project folder to install application dependencies
 5. use http://localhost:3000/youtubecomments/api/v1/ to view landing page
 6. use POSTMAN / browser to view categorisation of comments - GET - http://localhost:<APPLICATION-PORT>/youtubecomments/api/v1/comments/<VIDEO-ID>/<NUMBER-OF-COMMENTS-TO-BE-RETURNED>?API_KEY=<YOUR-YOUTUBE-API-KEY>